BonjourPlus/pass_plus/src/Jasdero/PassePlatBundle/Resources/doc/index.rst

             folders :
                 to_scan: yourValue  # where new orders will be put
                 new_orders: yourValue  # transition folder for new orders
-                errors: Errors  # where invalid orders will be redirected
+                errors: yourValue  # where invalid orders will be redirected
             drive_folder_as_status:
                 root_folder: yourValue  # base folder from where you want to work on your Drive